-We’ve all know how job roles become obsolete overnight but this isn’t something new.
-Have you ever given thought how people would get up on time for work?
+We all know how job roles can become obsolete overnight but this isn’t something new.
+Have you ever given thought to how people would get up on time for work in the old days?
 I’ve never had a problem getting up for work.
 If I have to get up at 5am for work I get up at 5am, if I am travelling and have to be up at 2am then I just seem to wake at 2am.
-If everyone was a weird as myself then it would have put a very swift end to a fascinating but surely miserable job.
+If everyone was a weird as myself then it would have put a very swift end to a fascinating but surely miserable job, that of the Knocker-Uppers!

 The “knocker upper” was a common sight in Britain, particularly in the northern mill towns, where people worked shifts, or in London where dockers kept unusual hours, ruled as they were by the inconstant tides.